How to Use an Oral Syringe for Your Baby

 Make sure to note whether the number used for weight is in pounds or kilograms.
 These are very different weights, so misreading the dosing could mean that you accidentally give them more medicine than they need.

 There’s usually a liquid medicine syringe in baby medicine packaging, but sometimes there's a measuring cup or dosing spoon.
-Always use these measuring devices instead of a regular spoon from your kitchen.
+Always use these measuring devices that are included instead of a regular spoon from your kitchen.
 Regular kitchen spoons come in different sizes, so you might end up giving your baby too much or too little medicine.

 Syringes are the most accurate way to measure medicine, and they’re the easiest way to give medicine to your baby.
 If you didn't get one in the box of medicine or you lost the one you had, you can buy a syringe for oral medicine from the pharmacy.
 Sometimes your pharmacist can offer you a free one.